 The tricky thing is that not not everyone with gut problems has classic digestive symptoms.
 Sometimes the only symptom of gut problems is an autoimmune disease!
 So if you have Hashimoto's disease, it is worth including gut healing as part of your plan.

-The Core Solution: Healing the Gut-Thyroid Connection
+4 Steps for Healing the Gut-Thyroid Connection

 While the gut is not the only source of autoimmune hypothyroidism, healing the gut is one of the core solutions for preventing and healing from Hashimoto’s in many cases, and can prevent further autoimmune disease from starting.